mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_11/Demo11.md

 #lower is better
 t(AIC(ZIP28, ZINB28, ZHP28, ZHNB28))

-# ZINB and ZHNB fit the data best
+# ZINB and ZHNB fit the data best, but Zero-Inflated Negative Binomial (ZINB) is the best fit
 ```